Xtendify/Simple-Calendar/readme.txt

 == Changelog ==

 = 3.1.33 =
-* Fix: Trimmed overall size of the plugin to reduce erros from installation failing.
+* Fix: Trimmed overall size of the plugin to reduce errors from installation failing.
 * Dev: Updated PHP requirement to 7.1+
 * Dev: Tested up to WordPress 5.5.1